ServerRackServal/grim-plus-slurp-script/README.md

 # grim-plus-slurp-script
-Uses Grim and Slurp to screenshot your wayland desktop.
+Description: Uses Grim and Slurp to screenshot your wayland desktop.
+Saves resulting file as a mildly compressed .png.
+The image is saved at $HOME/Pictures/screenshots/.

 ## Dependencies
 - A Wayland based compositor (Hyprland, SwayWM, dwl, etc.)